Incognito/rumprun_wiki_wiki/Tutorial:-Create-a-static-site-with-nginx-on-rump.md

 You will need to install a program called `genisoimage` onto your system to build an ISO file which can be used to load the image onto bare metal.
 If you're having a hard time finding the package: `genisoimage` is included in a package called `cdrkit` on many systems.

-So all we need to do right now is run make, and point the C compiler to the version we just made with the toolchain:
+So all we need to do right now is run make, and point the C compiler to the version we just made with the toolchain.
+We assume you'll be compiling for 64bit x86:

-    RUMPRUN_CC=rumprun-bmk-cc make
+    RUMPRUN_CC=x86_64-rumprun-netbsd-cc make

 And that's created the Nginx part of the unikernel into `./bin/nginx`.
 We're almost ready, all that's left is to "bake" the image.
 Lets see what platforms you can bake for by using the command: